 Dealing with tinnitus certainly doesn’t allow me to enjoy the sounds of silence as I have never experienced what that really feels like.
 Perhaps I would feel lucky if I didn’t have lawnmowers constantly running in my head.
 I can see how momentary breaks from the noisy world could be nice.
-There are instances where I enjoy taking off my processors to break away from the noises of the world, only to have the noises in my head come in full force.
+There are instances where I enjoy taking off my processor to break away from the noises of the world, only to have the noises in my head come in full force.
 Sure, I don’t get awakened in the middle of the night by my hubby’s snoring, but I also wouldn’t wake to the sound of a smoke alarm, intruder in my home, or my child crying either.
 So, no, not really lucky there either…

 With all that said, I don’t really believe in “luck” anyway as it makes life feel so random and inconsequential.
 I honestly avoid using that word at all costs.
 I never say “good luck” but instead “best wishes”.
 I believe that there is a God that is very patiently weaving the threads of my life together.
 Being deaf is just one small thread in the tapestry of my life.
 There are a lot of threads being used and perhaps a number of them could be viewed as “unlucky”.
 I also have epilepsy, had breast cancer, grieved 2 miscarriages.
 I could go on.

-However, when I stop looking at these individual threads and step back and look at the entire tapestry that is still been woven; it’s a beautiful picture.
+However, when I stop looking at these individual threads and step back and look at the entire tapestry that is still being woven; it’s a beautiful picture.
 An amazing husband and two wonderful children; friends and family that mean the world to me; a (mostly) thriving business; a fabulous community; and a rock-solid faith.
 On and on it goes.
 I am so blessed beyond measure and every part of me, every event that has happened in my past has brought me to who I am today.
 So no, I am not lucky to have lost my hearing; but I am certainly blessed that the loss of my hearing has helped make me who I am today.
 I think that’s a pretty good thing.